Click the play button to listen to the What Is Dust Made Of? And How To Manage It For A Clean Home article.

 A good rule of thumb is to vacuum all floors once a week.
 You can increase the frequency in high-traffic areas like the entryway and living room.
 Some homes could benefit from a robotic vacuum that automatically takes care of cleaning on a regular schedule.

-In addition to removing things like viruses and pollen, air filtration systems will make a huge difference in dust accumulation in your home.
-By filtering the air that’s entering and removing stale air, an Aprilaire ventilation system with air filters can noticeably reduce the amount of dust and help prevent allergy triggers.
-Use an Aprilaire MERV 16 filter for maximum performance in your home.
+In addition to removing things like viruses and pollen, air filtration systems will make a huge difference in your home.
+By filtering the air that’s entering and removing stale air, an AprilAire ventilation system with air filters can help prevent allergy triggers.
+Use an AprilAire MERV 16 filter for maximum performance in your home.